oshd-slf/FSM2oshd/README.md

 `./FSM_TXT.exe nlst_txt.nam`

+Model output is stored in a text file (see **./data**).

 See the Python script `runner.py` for performing simulations and displaying the results for different model configurations (albedo, canopy, conductivity, snow density, hydraulics).
 The `requirements.txt` file contains information about the virtual environment used for running this code.
+The file nlst_txt_forest.nam contains the settings adapted to simulations at forest points.

 ## References